MaJerle/lwcell/docs/api-reference/lwgsm/conn.rst

 Temporary transmit buffer
 *************************

-By calling :cpp:func:`gsm_conn_write` on active connection, temporary buffer is allocated and input data are copied to it.
+By calling :cpp:func:`lwgsm_conn_write` on active connection, temporary buffer is allocated and input data are copied to it.
 There is always up to ``1`` internal buffer active.
 When it is full (or if input data length is longer than maximal size), data are immediately send out and are not written to buffer.